 Making strategies and finding common elements with the board syllabi is a lot easier for science entrance exams such as the JEE and NEET, but what about the other exams?

-The command over these cannot be attained overnight, and has to be developed over time with consistent practice.
+The command over these cannot be attained overnight and has to be developed over time with consistent and rigorous exam preparation modules.
 For students focusing only on these exams, it is recommended to study for 1-2 hours a day for these apart from your board preparation.

-And for all others, no matter what, try at least spending half an hour of your day reading through newspapers as well as articles related to business, media, or law, depending on the entrance exam in question.
+And for all others, no matter what, try at least spending half an hour of your day reading through newspapers as well as articles related to business, media, or law, depending on the entrance exam that you are preparing for.

 3. Do a Mock Analysis

-Your analysis will help you identify topics where you take the maximum time, topics you are good at, and will also help find out areas where understanding the question is more important than framing the answer.
-Observing these patterns can help you a lot with utilising your time efficiently and with the revision of subjects.
+Your analysis will help you identify topics where you take the maximum time, topics you are good at, and will also help find out areas where understanding the question is more important than framing an answer.
+Observing these patterns can help you a lot with utilising your time efficiently and revising your subjects.

-As far as your board exams are concerned, sitting for mocks is a good way to score a high percentage, but don’t overdo it.
+As far as the exam preparation for your board examinations is concerned, sitting for mocks is a good way to score a high percentage, but don’t overdo it.
 Plan to attempt 1-2 mocks a week in the last 2 months before your board exams and focus more on reviewing your performance.
-A good mock review will equip you with a better understanding of topics and streamline your preparation on the basis of strengths and weaknesses.
+A good mock review will equip you with a better understanding of topics and streamline your exam preparation on the basis of your strengths and weaknesses.